Suite Dreams: 5 Easy Steps to a Luxurious Master Bedroom

 Frame Your Space

 Having a bedroom that looks comfortable is more than just having soft sheets and a beautiful bedspread.
 It has to exude comfort.
 Some of us, me included, have been guilty of totally going over-board in the pillow department.
 Sure, having 25 pillows on my bed was an open invitation to take the Nestea Plunge and dive right in after a long day, but when it came time to turn down the bed, removing all of those extra pillows was a chore, and so was storing them.
 Luckily, upholstered and tufted headboards, which are increasing in popularity, gives the instant impression of comfort and luxury and eliminates the need for pillow excess.
-If you’re feeling creative you can design your own upholstered tufted bed from Eastern Accents.
-Check with your local upholsterer, too.
-Many times you can get a custom headboard for less than retail, like this gorgeous piece pictured below.
+During my latest trip to the Laguna Design Center in California, the Veranda Upholstered Tufted Bed from Fremarc Designs caught my eye.
+It is simple, yet elegant, and lends the perfect amount of comfort without the need for extra pillows.
+If you’re feeling creative, you can design your own upholstered tufted bed from Eastern Accents.

 Set the Mood